-From a total of approximately 20,000 men who donated blood samples for analysis of micronutrients and prostate cancer risk, the investigators found “potential chemopreventive effects of gamma-tocopherol on prostate cancer” and a weak association between alpha-tocopherol and risk of prostate cancer.
+From a total of approximately 20,000 men who donated blood samples to analyze micronutrients and prostate cancer risk, the investigators found “potential chemopreventive effects of gamma-tocopherol on prostate cancer” and a weak association between alpha-tocopherol and risk of prostate cancer.

 Alpha- and gamma-tocopherols work together

 The alpha form inhibits the production of cell-damaging free radicals, while the gamma form captures and neutralizes them.
-If the level of alpha-tocopherol gets too high in the body, it tries to eliminate gamma-tocopherol in the cells.
+If the alpha-tocopherol level gets too high in the body, it tries to eliminate gamma-tocopherol in the cells.
 Therefore, both forms of vitamin E have to be kept in relative balance.

 Men taking selenium and Vitamin E together did see a small increase in prostate cancer risk.
 However that increase in risk was so small that it fell well below the threshold for statistical significance.